cirosantilli/algorithm-cheat/bitcoin.md

 -   <http://en.wikipedia.org/wiki/Mt._Gox>

-    Originally the domain and software were used for Magic the Gathering trading: it stands for MtG Onlilne eXchange.
+    Originally the domain and software were used for Magic the Gathering trading: it stands for `MtG Onlilne eXchange`.

     Interesting how that was converted to become a bitcoin trading pole.